 Learn more about our FREE COVID-19 Patient Support Program for chronic illness patients and their loved ones.

-Nearly as soon as the mRNA COVID-19 vaccines from Pfizer and Moderna were granted emergency use authorization in the United States and started rolling out in other countries around the world, questions arose about their link with allergic reactions in some recipients, including anaphylactic (very serious and even life-threatening) reactions.
+Nearly as soon as the COVID-19 vaccines were granted emergency use authorization in the United States and started rolling out in other countries around the world, questions arose about their link with allergic reactions in some recipients, including anaphylactic (very serious and even life-threatening) reactions.

 You may be wondering if you should get the vaccine if you have a history of severe allergic reactions.